kaizencycle/Kaizen-OS/docs/communications/press/press_release_c119_return.md

 ## Kaizen OS Announces the Matrilineal Covenant: A Specification to Restore Balance Through Architecture

-**San Francisco, CA** — Kaizen OS, the open-source framework for integrity-backed universal basic income and federated AI governance, today released *The Return to Balance* (Cycle C-119), a foundational document outlining its **Matrilineal Covenant** — a technical and philosophical specification designed to restore economic, social, and ecological balance after 6,000 years of extractive systems.
+**New York CIty, New York** — Kaizen OS, the open-source framework for integrity-backed universal basic income and federated AI governance, today released *The Return to Balance* (Cycle C-119), a foundational document outlining its **Matrilineal Covenant** — a technical and philosophical specification designed to restore economic, social, and ecological balance after 6,000 years of extractive systems.

 ### Key Announcements